smaya-a/pythagorean/index.markdown

 in Thesleff.
 Pages in Thesleff and Städele, respectively, are given at the beginning of each text in bold and indicated in parentheses in the text.
-The division of the fragments of treatises into sections is mine; that of the letters follows Städele.
-The text of Theophylact Simocatta’s letter, Theano to Eurydice, follows Zanetto’s edition (1985).
-All translations are mine.
+The division of the fragments of treatises into sections is mine; that of the letters follows Städele...
+All translations are mine."

 ## Note on Theano to Callisto